DevSnicket/plugin-discovery/README.md

 	();
 ```

-This can then be plugged into by objects/functions etc from another file.
+This can then be plugged into by objects/functions etc from other files.

 ```javascript
 // plugin1.js